sharuvan/Battleships/README.md

     *   **Strategic Retreat:** If heavily outnumbered or low on health, move towards a corner or away from enemies to regenerate health.
 *   **"Vision" Management:** The `firing_range` acts as your bot's line-of-sight.
 Consider aggressive forward movement to gain vision, or cautious movement to stay out of range.
 *   **Prediction:** Can you predict where an enemy will move based on their `current_dx`, `current_dy`, or common bot patterns?
 Fire at that predicted location instead of their current one.
-*   **Resource Management:** If firing has a cost (not implemented here, but common in games like this), you'd manage ammunition.
-Here, messages have a spam limit, so use them wisely.

 ### Debugging Your Bot: